BlockchainCommons/Research/README.md

 When updating BCRs, please use [semantic versioning](https://semver.org/) for your version number.

-Most briefly: your version number should be of the form X.Y.Z, where `X` is the major number ("0" for a BCR in progress; "1" for a fully drafted BCR; and "2" or higher for a new version that has introduced a backward-incompatible change), `Y` is the minor number (for a backward-compatible new feature), and `Z` is the patch number (for fixing typos and making other clarifications that don't fundamentally change what the BCR means).
+Most briefly: your version number should be of the form X.Y.Z, where `X` is the major number ("0" for a BCR _Draft_; "1" for something ready to become a BCR _Work Product_; and "2" or higher for a new version that has introduced a backward-incompatible change), `Y` is the minor number (for a backward-compatible new feature), and `Z` is the patch number (for fixing typos and making other clarifications that don't fundamentally change what the BCR means).

 But please consult the semantic versioning document for more information and adjust appropriately for the fact that these are textual BCRs, not software.